How to Chase a Delayed UK Visa Application

 This article sets out some of the common causes of delays and the ways in which you can chase the Home Office for a fast-track decision if you are experiencing delays in the processing of your UK visa or immigration application.

-Is My UK Visa Application Definitely Delayed?
+B. Is My UK Visa Application Definitely Delayed?

 The Home Office publishes estimated waiting times for decisions on applications submitted inside and outside the UK on its website.
 It also publishes its Service Standards online.
-For an up-to-date summary of current UK visa processing and decision-waiting times please visit our post: UK Visa Processing & Decision Waiting Times.
+For an up-to-date summary of current UK visa processing and decision-waiting times please visit our article: UK Visa Processing & Decision Waiting Times.

 Processing times have recently been affected by COVID-19 and the war in Ukraine.
 For example, partner visa applications from outside the UK, which usually take 12 weeks to process, are currently taking up to 24 weeks to process from the date of biometric enrolment at a visa application centre.